 Dave Cabral is an active and versatile musician who performs throughout the greater Boston area as a chamber, orchestral and pit musician.
 He attended the Boston Conservatory of Music as a viola performance major, but is equally comfortable on cello and violin.
 Dave’s passion for chamber music takes many forms.
 He is a founding member and cellist of the Essex Piano Trio and performs professionally with that group as well.
 He has been a featured soloist in several orchestras including the Melrose Symphony and the Orchestra on the Hill.
 He also plays fife and is a member of the Middlesex County Volunteers Fifes and Drums.
 In addition to his work as a professional musician, he is chief echocardiographer (ultrasound of the heart) at Boston Medical Center’s department of Pediatric Cardiology.

-Dave plays cello with Fellswater.
+Dave plays cello, fiddle, viola and harp with Fellswater.

 Kyle Forsthoff, Percussion